mybb/docs.mybb.com/1.8/development/plugins/index.md

  * author: The name of the author of the plugin
  * authorsite: The URL to the website of the author (Optional)
  * version: The version number of the plugin
- * guid: Unique ID issued by the MyBB Mods site for version checking (Obsolete, prefer codename)
+ * guid: Unique ID issued by the MyBB Extend site for version checking (Obsolete, prefer codename)
  * codename: Unique codename of the plugin in the mods section
  * compatibility: A CSV list of MyBB versions supported.
 Ex, "121,123", "12*".
 Wildcards supported.